Bniais/Atlanteine-Pathfinding/README.md

 Commands :
-  _In-game_
+-In-game :
-      Space _ Scan and find path (first scan gets the game size)
+      Space : Scan and find path (first scan gets the game size)

-      Alt _ Scan the wrong tiles and find path(they are surrounded by a red square)
+      Alt : Scan the wrong tiles and find path(they are surrounded by a red square)

-      Echap _ Forget the savec game size (if you moved your game window, press it and next scan will get new game dimension)
+      Echap : Forget the savec game size (if you moved your game window, press it and next scan will get new game dimension)

-  _Editing_
+-Editing :
-      Mouse wheel _ Change the tile your mouse is aiming at depending on its content (in the order at bottom)
+      Mouse wheel : Change the tile your mouse is aiming at depending on its content (in the order at bottom)

-      1-7 _ Change the tile your mouse is aiming at (in the order at bottom)
+      1-7 : Change the tile your mouse is aiming at (in the order at bottom)

-      R _ Reset the grid
+      R : Reset the grid

       Tab _ Find a path